emsesc/cabin/README.md

 ## Instructions:
 1. Place all response files in `/responses`
 2. Create `course-details.md` in root directory

-The Github Action automatically generates the needed files to create a Github Learning Lab.
-Refer to the below documentation for formatting requirements and how it works:

 ### :one: Input and Output